 Abortion in the case of rape pits an innocent victim against an innocent victim with violence as the only answer.
 The fact that the violence of rape is often used to protect the violence of abortion on demand and without apology is tragic.

 Our efforts should be to protect all innocent human beings from the perpetrators of violence.
 We must strive to protect the innocent woman from the rapist and the innocent child from the abortionist.
 We must remember we are all created in the image of God regardless of our circumstances.
 Pre-born babies are human beings without exception.
 The conversations we have regarding pregnancy after rape need to take that truth into consideration.

 If 75 to 85 percent of women who become pregnant after rape carry to term, there is a percentage who do not.
 While some women will feel they made the right decision, there will be those who regret their abortion.
 They may feel they were pressured or coerced.

 If you are experiencing regret after an abortion, there is hope and healing and people who care about you very much and would love to help.
-If you’d like to speak with someone and learn more about healing after abortion, you can find help at Support After Abortion and Optionline.org.
+If you’d like to speak with someone and learn more about healing after abortion, you can contact your local pro-life pregnancy center or find help at Support After Abortion and Optionline.org.